COLLIN COUNTY

 Lt.
 Air Corps, pilot of B24 Liberator, killed in South Pacific Sept.
 22, 1943.

-PARKER, HARRISON VANCE Farmersville
+PARKER, HARRISON W.

 Lieutenant.
 Was KIA when his plane was shot down over Iwo Jima.